blackboxdsp/rotor/README.md

 ### Parameters

+- __Shape__: Selects the waveform to use as the modulation signal.
+Included are sine, triangle, sawtooth, square, and noise waveforms.
+The plugin defaults to a sine wave.

 - __Rate__: Changes the frequency of the modulation signal within the range of 10Hz to 12kHz.
 The default rate is 500Hz.

+- __Noise__: Control amplitude of random noise from 0.0 to 1.0 (basically the noise's gain multiplier).
+The default value is 0.0, which is zero noise.

 - __Pulse Width__: Determines the interval between the rise and fall of a pulse, most commonly associated with square waves.
-The default value is 0.5 resulting in an even pulsation. _This parameter only affects the square wave (as of now...)_
+The default value is 0.5 resulting in an even pulsation. _This parameter only affects the square wave._

-- __Shape__: Selects the waveform to use as the modulation signal.
-Included are sine, triangle, sawtooth, square, and noise waveforms.
-The plugin defaults to a sine wave.

 - __Invert__: Sets the inversion of the modulation signal, which can sometimes lead to interesting phase cancellations with the original input.
 The default is a non-inverted modulation.